Sokolowski v. Fraud: Case Files

 United Brands and Marketing International, a Luxembourg company, represented by Bull Blockchain Law, sued PROHASHING LLC, owned by Christopher and Stephen Sokolowski.
 UBMI alleges that PROHASHING committed fraud by not paying Dogecoins owed to UBMI.
 Upon information and belief, the amount owed is greater than $2 million, originating from a time period between 2017 and 2021.
 PROHASHING has requested a jury trial in Pennsylvania.
 There is no evidence that this case is linked to DCG or Wells Fargo.

-Current status: Paused due to motions for extension of time
+Current status: Awaiting transfer ruling; paused due to motions for extension of time

 UBMI's complaint alleges breach of contract, unjust enrichment, conversion, fraud, and negligent misrepresentation of "an amount that cannot be ascertained without review of PROHASHING's internal documentation," but which it believes exceeds $2,000,000.
 The contract UBMI alleges was violated was not attached to the complaint.